WallarooLabs/wally/book/go/api/api.md

 ##### `Decode(b []byte) interface{}`

-Return a Go object of the type the next step in the pipeline expects.
+Return a Go object of the type the next step in the pipeline expects or `nil` in order to filter out the message instead of sending to the next step.

 `b` is a `[]byte` of the length returned by `PayloadLength`, and it is up to the developer to turn that into a Go object.

 #### Example `FramedDecoder`

-A complete `FramedDecoder` example that decodes messages with a 32-bit unsigned integer _payload_length_ and a character followed by a 32-bit unsigned int in its _payload_:
+A complete `FramedDecoder` example that decodes messages with a 32-bit unsigned integer _payload_length_ and a character followed by a 32-bit unsigned int in its _payload_.
+Filters out any data that causes `json.Umarshal` to return an `err` by returning `nil`:

 ```go
 type payload struct {